A City on a Hill

 The great Powhatan chief, Wahunsenacawh, did not attend his daughter's wedding to John Rolfe.
 Perhaps his trust, or forgiveness, towards her new family (who had, after all, kidnapped her a year previously) did not extend that far, or perhaps he was too sad to see her go, but two of her brothers, and her uncle Opechanacanough are present for this symbolic union.
 It meant peace, an understanding and equilibrium with the English, maybe even a victory, a new status quo.
 But for the Jamestown settlers and the Virginia Company it was nothing of the sort.
 This was just the beginning.

-There was no gold to be scooped up from the seashores, nor easy passage to the southern ocean to be found, so the Company dug in for the long game.
-It had already pivoted its sales pitch, selling patriotism, an England overseas, an empire, had expanded its remit 'from sea to sea' and into the ocean, encompassing Bermuda, and from 1616 it aggressively moved into the real estate business.
+There was no gold to be scooped from the seashores, nor easy passage to the southern ocean to be found, so the Company dug in for the long game.
+It had already pivoted its sales pitch, selling patriotism, an England overseas, an empire, had expanded its remit 'from sea to sea' and into the ocean, encompassing Bermuda and from 1616 it aggressively moved into the real estate business.
 Maybe it didn't matter if there was no gold in the ground, for the ground was gold.
 To the English land was, in the words of historian Bernard Bailyn, the chief measure of wealth, prestige and political importance, and the Company had an unlimited amount.
 From 1614 the first settlers, those that had survived, began to claim their 50-acre private lots, and as tobacco cultivation spread the profit potential of land exploded.
 In 1616 1,250 pounds of tobacco were shipped to England: within the decade Virginian exports grew to over 400,000 pounds.
 From 1616 the Virginia Company offered 50 acres to any new migrants, or to any who would fund the passage of another, as it began to realise the financial potential of monopolising the supply of vital goods to its fledgling colony: Treasurer, Thomas Smythe, would only allow supplies to be paid for in tobacco, a practice which had done much to encourage piracy and smuggling among settlers who could not or would not pay his cut-throat prices.

 Edwin Sandys, a Member of Parliament, one of the Company's founders, and Smythe's successor as Treasurer from 1619, sought to reduce the colony's dependency on tobacco, and to diversify its productive capacity, recruiting glass blowers and iron workers, salt manufacturers and shipbuilders from all over Europe.
 The easy money had proved illusory but he envisaged a permanent colony, an expansion of England's territory, reach and power, a global market for English goods and an outlet for the mother country's surplus population.
 Emigrées came forth from all quarters of English society, though invariably more so of those who had least to lose – a more damned crew hell never vomited, as Sandys said of the Jamestown general populace in 1623.